Encoding Musical Style with Transformer Autoencoders: Introduction

 \section{Introduction}

 There has been significant progress in generative modeling, particularly with respect to creative applications such as art and music \citep{oord2016wavenet,engel2017neural,ha2017neural,huang2019counterpoint,payne2019}.
 As the number of generative applications increase, it becomes increasingly important to consider how users can interact with such systems, particularly when the generative model functions as a tool in their creative process \citep{engel2017latent,gillick2019learning} To this end, we consider how one can learn high-level controls over the global structure of a generated sample.
-We focus on symbolic music generation, where Music Transformer \citep{huang2018music} is the current state-of-the-art in generating high-quality samples that span over a minute in length.
+We focus on the domain of symbolic music generation, where Music Transformer \citep{huang2018music} is the current state-of-the-art in generating high-quality samples that span over a minute in length.

-The challenge in controllable sequence generation is that Transformers \citep{vaswani2017attention} and their variants excel as language models or in sequence-to-sequence tasks such as translation, but it is less clear as to how they can: (1) \textit{learn} and (2) \textit{incorporate} global conditioning information at inference time.
-This contrasts with traditional generative models for images such as the variational autoencoder (VAE) \citep{kingma2013auto} or generative adversarial network (GAN) \citep{goodfellow2014generative} which can incorporate global conditioning (e.g. class labels) as part of their training procedure \citep{sohn2015learning,sonderby2016ladder,isola2017image,van2016conditional}.
+The challenge in controllable sequence generation is twofold.
+First, Transformers \citep{vaswani2017attention} and their variants excel as unconditional language models or in sequence-to-sequence tasks such as translation, but it is less clear as to how they can: (1) \textit{learn} and (2) \textit{incorporate} global conditioning information at inference time.
+This contrasts with traditional generative models for images such as the variational autoencoder (VAE) \citep{kingma2013auto} or generative adversarial network (GAN) \citep{goodfellow2014generative}, both of which can incorporate global conditioning information (e.g. one-hot encodings of class labels) as part of their training procedure \citep{sohn2015learning,sonderby2016ladder,isola2017image,van2016conditional}.
+Second, obtaining a "ground truth" annotation that captures all the salient features of a musical performance may be a prohibitively difficult or expensive task that requires domain expertise \cite{bertin2011automatic}.
+Thus even if conditioning was straightforward, the set of performance features that will be relevant for synthesizing a desired sample will remain ambiguous without descriptive tags to guide generation.